khangndse184145-ship-it/worklog/content/5-Workshop/5.5-Create SES/_index.md

 ---

-## 5.5.3 – (Optional) Request production access
+## 5.5.3 – (Optional) Move out of Sandbox mode

-If you want to send emails to unverified recipients (for example, real learners), you must move your account out of the **SES sandbox**:
+If later you want to send emails to real learners (unverified addresses), you must move your SES account out of sandbox mode:

-1. In the SES console, choose **Account dashboard**.
+1. In the SES console, go to **Account dashboard**.
 2. Under **Your account details**, check the **Account status**.
-3. If it is still **Sandbox**, click **Request production access** and follow the wizard.
+3. If it is still **Sandbox**, click **Request production access** and follow the instructions.

-> For this workshop you can stay in sandbox mode as long as you send mail only between verified email addresses.
+> Within the scope of this workshop, you can stay in sandbox mode as long as you only send emails between verified addresses.

 ---